Rasmus Wranå: Mixed doubles

 Wranå participates in mixed doubles curling with his sister, Isabella.
 The two won their first mixed doubles tour event at the 2020 Mixed Doubles Bern event.
 In 2022, the pair represented Sweden at the 2022 World Mixed Doubles Curling Championship in Geneva, Switzerland.
 After a 7–2 round robin record, they lost to Germany's Pia-Lisa Schöll and Klaudius Harsch in a qualification game, eliminating them in fifth place.
 Wranå and her brother Rasmus also represented Sweden at the 2024 World Mixed Doubles Curling Championship as the hometown team, being held in Östersund.
 At the 2024 Championship, the team went 8–1 in the round robin and went on to win their first world mixed doubles championship title, beating Estonia's Marie Kaldvee and Harri Lill 8–4 in the final.
 Rasmus with this win, was the first man to win both the Men's and Mixed doubles world championship in the same year.
 The team however was unable to defend their championship, losing in the final of the 2025 Swedish Mixed Doubles Championship to Anna Hasselborg and Oskar Eriksson.
-However, they were selected to represent Sweden in mixed doubles at the 2026 Winter Olympics.
+However, they were selected to represent Sweden in mixed doubles at the 2026 Winter Olympics, where they won the gold medal.